 How to Traders use Contango and Backwardation to their Advantage

 In backwardation, on the other hand, spot prices are higher and the futures prices are lower.
-If the traders expect that spot price of a commodity will go down in the future, they will enter into a futures contract.
+If the traders expect that the spot price of a commodity will go down in the future, they will enter into a futures contract.
 Expecting that the spot price will fall down from the current high, they think they will purchase the commodity at the lower spot price to make the delivery.
 Here, they are running the risk of spot prices not going down or going even higher, because of some unexpected event.
-If this happens, the trader will have to purchase the commodity at a even higher price to make the delivery.
+If this happens, the trader will have to purchase the commodity at an even higher price to make the delivery.